-We talked to NorthShore cardiologist David Marmor, MD, to get his thoughts on the study and the push-up:
+We talked to a NorthShore cardiologist to get their thoughts on the study and the push-up:

 What do you think of the study results?

 This is great, as this assessment can be done quickly in the office in less than 2 minutes and with no equipment necessary other than a floor!
-Push-ups are a fantastic whole body workout that combine strength and cardiovascular fitness.
-They engage a wide variety of muscles including the chest, shoulders, back and core; and as anyone who has done push-ups knows, everyone gets their heart rate up when they reach their limit.
+Push-ups are a fantastic whole-body workout that combines strength and cardiovascular fitness.
+They engage a wide variety of muscles including the chest, shoulders, back, and core; and as anyone who has done push-ups knows, everyone gets their heart rate up when they reach their limit.

 So will you start incorporating this into your exams?

-I think that there are some patients for whom this would be appropriate, but it is important to remember that this study covered a cohort of men between their 20s and 50s, which isn’t representative of all of my patients.
-I do believe that these data would be reproducible in women and older patients, and I can definitely attest that many of my female and elderly patients are avid push-up perfomers!
+There are some patients for whom this would be appropriate, but it is important to remember that this study covered a cohort of men between their 20s and 50s, which isn’t representative of all of my patients.
+This data would be reproducible in women.
 The push-up test could be a great way to reassure patients that their risk of events is low, and can also be a great motivator for patients looking to get themselves into better cardiovascular shape.

 What currently do you do to assess heart health in your patients?

-The test that I select to evaluate cardiac risk in my patients really depends on what I’m looking for, but let’s focus on the risk of coronary artery disease.
-I always start with a thorough history and physical exam to evaluate symptoms, risk factors, and look for abnormalities on exam.
+To evaluate cardiac risk in my patients really depends on what we're looking for, but let’s focus on the risk of coronary artery disease.
+I always start with a thorough history and physical exam to evaluate symptoms, risk factors and look for abnormalities on the exam.
 This helps me determine the patient’s level of risk.
 If I feel that the patient is at intermediate risk of significant disease, I typically will utilize non-invasive testing for further evaluation.
 I use functional testing such as treadmill stress tests to assess the patient’s functional capacity, see if there are inducible cardiac symptoms such as angina or shortness of breath, and look for objective evidence of ischemia (or lack of blood flow to the heart) on the echocardiographic or nuclear perfusion images, or on the ECG that is being monitored throughout the test.